 Sony FE 24mm f/2.5 G

 As a result, despite its slightly brighter aperture, it doesn’t really have an advantage in blurring backgrounds vs the Sigma 24mm f/3.5.
-I’d actually rate the Sigma better in blur quality.
+I’d actually rate the Sigma 24mm f/3.5 to have better blur quality, even though the Sony is technically brighter at f/2.8.

 But, the wider FOV is a plus for me.
 It’s wide enough that you can justify carrying it in the bag, without worrying if it’s different enough to e.g. the Sony 28mm f/2 or a 35mm lens.